 · 11 February 2018 ·

-December 2019 Update: This post was written when the course was first announced.
+December 2019 Note: This post was written when the course was first announced.
 It’s still available at the link.
 The schedule is flexible and self-paced.

 On Monday 19 February, just over a week from now, a new, first-of-its-kind, available to anyone with internet access, free, four-week online course introducing the Shakespeare Authorship Question will commence on the Coursera learning website.
 Here’s the information from the enrolment page, which is found at the link.Introduction to Who Wrote Shakespeare

 Created by: University of London and Goldsmiths, University of London